 In October 2021, a hacker gained access to the data network of the Los Angeles branch of Planned Parenthood and obtained the personal information of approximately 400,000 patients.

-Planned Parenthood North Central States agreed to a contract in 2023 after 37 bargaining sessions over the course of 16 months.
+In 2023, Planned Parenthood North Central States agreed to a contract after 37 bargaining sessions over the course of 16 months.

-The United States of America located in North America and...
+The United States of America is a federal republic located...

 California is the most populous US state located on the...